rachel-o-donnell/the-witchs-cauldron/README.md

 spell form not styling now - re-add summernote widget?
 Categories not applying when posting spells.
 Edit a spell page not styled

-footer on spell detail not responsive edit and delete comment buttons crowded in mobile view - make like spell? delete comment? make smaller? add btn-sm will fix Navbar Styling is strange on some views mobile - runs over - ADD A Spell- when logged in change to Add Spell
+edit and delete comment buttons crowded in mobile view - make like spell? delete comment? make smaller? add btn-sm will fix Navbar Styling is strange on some views mobile - runs over - ADD A Spell- when logged in change to Add Spell

-dElete Comment page not responsive
 <p>{{ comment }}</p> in delete comment is showing Comment and commentors name as well as comment

 ## Deployment